hoangduytran/blender-manual/manual/editors/asset_browser.rst

       Since the file now has its own copy of the asset, later changes to the asset file will not be reflected in the file it's appended to.
-   :Append (Reuse Data):
+   Append (Reuse Data)
       *Specific to the Asset Browser*.

-      The first time an asset is used, it will be appended, including its dependencies, just like described previously.
+      The first time an asset is used, it will be appended, including its dependencies, just as described previously.
 However, Blender will keep track of where it originated, and the next time the asset is used, as much data as possible will be reused.
       Dragging a material into the scene three times will only load it once, and just assign the same material three times.